wso2/product-microgateway/developer-guide.md

  ### If the developer needs to build a separate component

- - In this case, first execute the `sh remove-containers.sh`.
+ - In this case, first execute the `sh dev-scripts/remove-containers.sh`.
 If you need to keep the other container up and running please modify the script.
 If not (usually) you can simply execute the script as it is because this does not remove the docker image.